shwetaruparel/FollowMe/README.md

 This model was trained on people, however, it could be used to train on any other objects of interest.
 For example, it could be trained on images of horses or trucks,car,dog,cat.
 The model could conceivably be trained on any set of labelled data large enough to create a model that works with more categories it is necessary to collect and label images with enough examples for each class with different poses, distances and lighting conditions.
 With such dataset on hand it is then possible to train a new model using the same technique described here.

 ### Future Enhancements
-Since there is a lot of room to improve the grading and training effeciency.
+Since there is a lot of room to improve the grade score  and training effeciency.
 A lot of good quality data needs to be generated and More convolutional layers can be added.

 ### CONCLUSION